 - Where the applicant has been placed in temporary accommodation within the district by another local authority in the discharge of their homelessness duties. - Where the applicant has been placed in supported housing within the district by another local authority or agency and has no qualifying local connection to this district.
-Time spent living in the supported housing in Mole Valley will not count as a local connection. - Where the applicant is living in a night shelter, hostel accommodation or supported housing in the district they will not be considered to have any local connection unless previous residence or other qualifying local connection in the district can be proved.
-Time spent living in this accommodation in Mole Valley cannot count as a local connection unless a previous local connection can be proved. - Where the applicant qualified for registration because the Council owed them the main homelessness duty and the Council has ceased to be subject to that duty because of the refusal of a suitable offer, and the applicant does not have any other qualifying local connection for the housing register.
+Time spent living in the supported housing in Mole Valley will not count as a local connection. - Where the applicant qualified for registration because the Council owed them the main homelessness duty and the Council has ceased to be subject to that duty because of the refusal of a suitable offer, and the applicant does not have any other qualifying local connection for the housing register.